ting-18/DEProject_StockMarketInsights/README.md

 ## Further work
-(all the tickers whose stock pice is under 200 dollars ) stock recommendation model
+(all the tickers whose stock price is under 200 dollars ) stock recommendation model